 -

 Strengthening Social Cohesion: A strong social fabric is essential for creating a sense of community and shared purpose.
-Promoting social cohesion through initiatives that foster civic engagement, reduce inequality, and promote diversity and inclusion can help create a more resilient and prosperous society.
+Promoting social cohesion through initiatives that encourage civic engagement, reduce inequality, and promote diversity and inclusion can help create a more resilient and prosperous society.

 -